Wisdom Teeth Removal

 - Horizontal impaction: the wisdom tooth is horizontal within the jaw

-- Vertical impaction: the wisdom tooth is positioned vertical in the jaw but with insufficient space for eruption
+- Vertical impaction: the wisdom tooth is positioned vertically in the jaw but with insufficient space for the eruption

 - Distal impaction: the wisdom tooth grew at an angle away from the adjacent molar into the jawbone